dabapps/django-readers/README.md

 The `pairs.field_display` function takes the field name as its single argument and returns a pair which loads the field from the database, and then produces the result of calling `get_<field>_display`.

-Finally, the `pairs` module provides a function `annotate`, allowing you to annotate a queryset with aggregates, functions etc and project the result. `pairs.count` and `pairs.has` provide shortcuts to annotate a queryset with the count or existence of related objects, and produce these values.
+Finally, the `pairs` module provides a function `annotate`, allowing you to annotate a queryset with aggregates, functions etc and produce the result. `pairs.count` and `pairs.has` provide shortcuts to annotate a queryset with the count or existence of related objects, and produce these values.

 ### `django_readers.specs`: a high-level specification for efficient data querying and projection